Find out what our grantees have been up to!

 Forecast Public Art | Artist Services | Grantee Projects

 Forecast’s Mid-Career Professional Development Grant, Early-Career Project Grant and Early Career Research + Development Grant will open for applications on September 1, 2017.
 Deadline to submit is October 17, 2017.
-Starting September 1, applications will be available here: https://forecastpublicart.submittable.com/submit INFORMATION SESSIONS: Thursday, September 14, 6-7pm AND Wednesday, September 20, 6-7pm Click here for more information and to RSVP ABOUT THE … Read More
+Starting September 1, applications will be available here: https://forecastpublicart.submittable.com/submit INFORMATION SESSIONS: Thursday, September 14, 6-7pm AND Wednesday, September 20, 6-7pm Click here for more information and to RSVP The ABC’s of … Read More

 Forecast invited 2016 Mid-career Project grantee Marcus Young to share information on how to participate in his DanceBreak Challenge from August 14-18, 2017. ________________________________________________________________ All of us need to take breaks in the day.
 Maybe it’s a coffee break or a snack break or a moment of stretching or meditation, just to give us some relief from … Read More